|Budget: $15m||Financed by: FilmFour; Odeon Film; Grosvenor Park; MFG|

 |Overseas Gross: $1,946,263|

-Buffalo Soldiers was financed by FilmFour, Munich based Odeon Film, British based Grosvenor Park (contributed $3.3 million) and MFG for a $15 million budget.
-Miramax picked up Buffalo Soldiers at the 2001 Toronto Intl.
-Film Festival and it was the hot title at the festival.
-Miramax secured the rights on September 10th and was contractually required to release it within a year, but that changed the next day after the September 11th attacks.
-Miramax delayed the pic five times over nearly two years, as they did not want to market a satire on the military in an agitated post 9/11 climate.
-Miramax ended up dumping the film in 6 theaters on July 25, 2003 to a weak $30,977.
-Miramax never expanded the picture beyond 24 theaters and Buffalo Soldiers closed its brief run with only $354,421.
-Overseas the film had little appeal and grossed a mere $1,946,263 with most of that coming from the UK which pulled in $1.3 million.
+Buffalo Soldiers was financed by FilmFour, Munich based Odeon Film, British based Grosvenor Park (contributed $3.3m) and MFG for $15m.
+Miramax picked up Buffalo Soldiers — a week after the September 11th attacks — which was the hot title at the 2001 Toronto Intl.
+Film Festival and then kept the film off their calendar for about two years, as they did not want to market a satire on the military in an agitated post 9/11 climate.
+Miramax ended up dumping the film in 6 theaters to a weak $30,977 and never expanded the picture beyond 24 theaters and Buffalo Soldiers closed its brief run with only $354,421.
+Overseas the film had little appeal and grossed a mere $1,946,263 with most of that coming from the UK which pulled in $1.3m.
 Buffalo Soldiers went straight to video in most markets in a belated release in 2004 and 2005.